Best Cactus League Ballparks

 Home team: San Francisco Giants

-Hits: Great spot to people watch, tan and enjoy the baseball with a Bay Area vibe.
-The host Scottsdale Charros civic group has a new, much larger party deck in right field.
+Hits: Great spot to people watch, tan and enjoy baseball with a Bay Area vibe.
+The host Scottsdale Charros civic group has a big party deck in right field.
 There are lots of downtown bars and restaurants.
-Sadly, the iconic spring baseball spot, Don & Charlie's, with its vast collection of memorabilia closed in 2019.
+Sadly, two iconic spring baseball spots, the Pink Pony and Don & Charlie's, have closed.
 But one of Scottsdale's oldest bars, the Coach House Tavern, 7011 E. Indian School Road, remains a good spot for post-game libations.
-And the Blue Moose is just two blocks north of the ballpark.
+And the Rusty Spur Saloon, 7245 Main Street is just a few blocks northwest of the ballpark.

 Whiffs: Costly tickets that are hard to get for weekend games and parking is spread out all over downtown.